 Over the years Shari has served on many Ohav committees.
 She has been Chair of the Youth Commission and has spent countless hours working with youth, human resources, fundraising, programs and other activities at the synagogue.
 While Ohav is very important to Shari, she is perhaps best known for founding the Annual Lustgarten Foundation Albany Capital District Walk for Pancreatic Cancer Research in 2004 with her husband Neil.
 Shari is credited with helping the Walk to evolve into a kid and pet-friendly social event with music from local bands, food, kids’ activities like face painting and games.
 It is now seen as a celebration of life where everyone can feel comfortable.

-Immediate Past President, Chairperson of the Fundraising Committee
+Immediate Past President, Co-Chairperson of the Lifelong Learning/Program Committee

 Chairperson of the High Holy Days and Kiddusha Mommas and Papas Committees, Coordinator of the Shabbat Parnasim